 Here is a marriage biodata template with a well written “about myself for marriage biodata” section along with detailed partner preference or expectations and a family background description.
 This sample biodata showcases the profile of a woman who is from a conservative South Indian family and is employed in the software industry.

-Click here to view the marriage biodata sample.
+Click here to view this marriage biodata sample and 8 others.

 Need More Samples?
 Download 9 sample biodata format for marriage